explosion/spaCy/website/docs/usage/linguistic-features.md

 <Infobox title="Annotation scheme">

-For details on the entity types available in spaCy's pre-trained models, see the [NER annotation scheme](/api/annotation#named-entities).
+For details on the entity types available in spaCy's pretrained models, see the [NER annotation scheme](/api/annotation#named-entities).

 </Infobox>